What is peering?

 Network operators may peer for many reasons.
 Sometimes it’s cheaper to hand off traffic themselves rather than paying somebody else to do it.
 Sometimes it gives greater control over their traffic flows, or allows them to better serve local populations.
-If you’re paying USD 10 per Mb/s per month, and somebody you are pushing 100 Mb/s of traffic to is willing to accept that traffic from you for free, you could save USD 1,000 per month.
+If you’re paying EUR 10 per Mb/s per month, and somebody you are pushing 100 Mb/s of traffic to is willing to accept that traffic from you for free, you could save EUR 1,000 per month.
 In practice, things are not quite so simple, as the infrastructure required to peer also costs money, but that gives a basic idea.

 Network operators who peer have more control over their traffic.
-If an operator sends traffic out a transit connection, it goes across the Internet via whatever path the transit provider decides to use.
+If an operator sends or receives traffic over a transit connection, it goes across the Internet via whatever path the transit provider decides to use.
 If there’s a problem – slow connections or packet loss, for instance – the network is at the mercy of its transit provider.
 A network operator who peers has more control over external paths, and can easily adjust routing to avoid problem network segments.
 Peering can keep traffic local and improve performance.
 If a network’s transit provider has local connectivity, this may be moot.
 However, transit providers often cover large areas, and connect to other networks in few locations.
 If you buy transit in Stockholm, for instance, you may find that your path to another Stockholm network goes through London or Amsterdam.
 Peering can keep traffic local, providing faster connections between the two networks.

 Types of peering